 Low Response and Other Research Issues

 Poor design and low response rates were shown to be two issues with data collecting, particularly in health surveys that used questionnaires.
-This might lead to an insufficient or inadequate supply of data for the study.
+This might lead to an insufficient or inadequate data supply for the study.
 Creating an incentivized data collection program might be beneficial in this case to get more responses.

 What are the Key Steps in the Data Collection Process?